15 Years at XING: Reflections and a Farewell

 2011: Entering the “Star” Phase

-We held our Christmas party at FABRIK Hamburg, where everyone wore Wild West costumes.
-This year was very successful, with a 34% growth in vertical segments.
-As a thank you for the successful relaunch of the platform, every employee received a €200 Amazon voucher.
+We held our Christmas party at FABRIK Hamburg with a Wild West costume theme.
+The year was very successful, and as a thank‑you for the relaunch, employees received a gift voucher.

 2012: The “Cash Cow” Era Begins